-There's a few key things to look for in pregnancy shoes, and it's all about the comfort.
+There’s a few key things to look for in shoes for pregnancy, and it’s all about the comfort.
 More comfort and support for your feet means less pain for you, and less pain in your feet gives you more energy and freedom to get on with your life.
-So here's what you need to know.
+So here’s what you need to know.

 When you’re working around a belly, and can barely even see your toes, let alone touch them, then it can be hard to reach down there and tie up shoe laces.

 You’ll appreciate the ease and simplicity of a slip on, which is why all the shoes we’ve recommended below are slip ons, because it’s just so much simpler to be able to throw them on and head out of the house.